kingzamzon/docs/docs/sdk/serverless-signing/combining-signatures.md

 ```

 ## Summary
-This guide demonstrates how to combine PKP signature shares, and how to used the combined shares to sign a message or transaction within a Lit Action.
+This guide demonstrates how to combine PKP signature shares, and submit a signed transaction all within a Lit Action.

 If you'd like to learn more about Lit Actions, check out the [Lit Actions SDK](https://actions-docs.litprotocol.com/), or our [Advanced Topics](https://developer.litprotocol.com/category/advanced-topics-1) section on Lit Actions.